Out-of-Distribution Detection via Channelwise Feature Aggregation in Neural Network-Based Receivers: Neural Activation Pattern (NAP) Methodology for Concept Discovery

 Although \cite{bauerle2022nap} mention the availability of their NAP methodology as a Python package, we were unable to locate a public implementation.
-Consequently, we reimplemented both their baseline approach (Appendix~\ref{appendix:nap_baseline_methodology}) and our proposed enhancements (Section~\ref{sec:methodology}) using various Python libraries from which the most essential can be found from Listing~\ref{lst:compute_software_requirements}.
+Consequently, we reimplemented both their baseline approach (Supplemental~\ref{supplemental:baseline_nap_methodology}) and our proposed enhancements (Supplemental~\ref{supplemental:proposed_nap_methodology}) using various Python libraries from which the most essential can be found from Listing~\ref{lst:compute_software_requirements}.

 In our methodology, the density is estimated using a Kernel Density Estimator (KDE) with a Gaussian kernel $K$.
 To obtain a compact yet informative representation, the estimated probability density function $\hat{f}^{l}_{i,u}$ (Equation~\ref{eq:kde}) is sampled at $R = 10$ evenly spaced Z-scores (Equation~\ref{eq:kde_sampled}) over the interval $[z_{\text{min}}, z_{\text{max}}] = [-2.576, 2.576]$, which contains $P = 99\%$ of the mass of a standard normal distribution (Equation~\ref{eq:activation_range}).
 This one-point-per-decile grid (step $\Delta \approx 0.515$) yields a ten-dimensional feature vector per unit---an order-of-magnitude increase in information over a single-mean summary in baseline methodology, while remaining compact enough for downstream modeling or tabular presentation.